Izenda7Series/docs/known_issues.rst

    * - Defect
      - 15430
      - Inaccurate sorting on text fields containing letters and numbers
    * - Defect
-     - 15279
-     - Inconsistent field types shown in front end, when user edits field time in database and reconnects.
-Izenda Data type is not properly updated.
-   * - Defect
      - 14954
      - Incorrect error message displayed  Should be shown error message "Invalid filter(s): ..." instead of "The application has encountered..."